chinchalinchin/being-and-death/01_death.md

 Perhaps the reader may at this point wonder why we play [language games](#language-games), whether this method of discourse has any merit as it relates to the inquiry of truth.
 Terms such as `Being-before-Death` and `Being-as-not-Death` are by no means a rigorous foundation on which to build an analytical calculus.
 They do, however, in **Heideggerian** fashion, force the mind to confront how it, insofar that it is is a Being, relates to Death.
 If one abandons the pretense of sense and admits to the possibility of silliness, we may play this game where we attempt to map out the contours of Death as it relates to our world, using the medium of language and meaning.
 It is only when we allow ourselves this pretense, that we may see where it goes awry, and it is at the point where language fails us, that we begin to understand what it is that Death could possibly be.

-We might also remark at this point that Death's essential contradiction appears to arise through the intersection of its Nothingness with it's so-called [contingency](https://en.wikipedia.org/wiki/Contingency_(philosophy)).
-Death is something that happens to us, thus it is fixed as the endpoint in the sequence of causal relations that form our [factical](https://en.wikipedia.org/wiki/Facticity) trajectory through the world.
+We might also remark at this point that Death's essential contradiction appears to arise through the intersection of its Nothingness with it's so-called `contingency`.
+Death is something that happens to us, thus it is fixed as the endpoint in the sequence of causal relations that form our `factical` trajectory through the world.
 Every choice we make (if it is a choice) from the moment of our birth leads inevitably to our Death.
 Death is fixed in everyone's lives as the final point upon which we all ultimately come to rest.
-Death, in this sense, is [invariant](https://en.wikipedia.org/wiki/Invariant_(mathematics)).
+Death, in this sense, is `invariant`.

 In physics, it was discovered in the late nineteenth century that no matter your mechanical frame of reference, i.e. how fast you are travelling, what forces are acting on you, etc., you will always measure the same speed of light.
 This was a counter-intuitive discovery that required a rethinking of the way things are, because we tended until that point to think of motion as additive, i.e. a baseball thrown from a moving train (<sub><sup>or car, in modern parlance</sup></sub>) travels with the speed imparted to it plus the speed of the train.
 This intuitive notion arises from our idea that motion is relative to space and that space is absolute. **Schopenhauer**, extending the ideas of **Kant**, was the first philosopher to see that space itself was nothing more than a relation the subject used to apprehend the world as representation, and thus it must only have Being for the subject.
 It was then discovered by **Einstein**, in the next centry, if the speed of light does not change with respect to your frame of reference, then its invariance leads to the relativity of space.
 Thus, **Einstein** provided the scientific and mathematical foundation of **Schopenhauer**'s philosophy.

 All this is to say, the invariance of nature provides the ultimate metric for the subjectivity of Being, the caliber of which all other measurements must scale.
-The speed of light is a constraint in the form of our representation, not space or time; and so it is experimentally verified that [clock tick slower the faster one moves](https://en.wikipedia.org/wiki/Time_dilation).
+The speed of light is a constraint in the form of our representation, not space or time; and so it is experimentally verified that [clock tick slower the faster one moves, a phenomena (<sup><sub>in the truest sense of the word</sub></sup>) known as `time dilation`.
 This, in conjunction with the notion of relative motion, ensures science and mathematics have adequately expunged the notion of time and space existing in and of themselves.

 The relations that underlie our apprehension and perception arise through their ability to point _towards_ these absolutes.
 Thus, our mutually exclusive experiences as Beings arise from our relative perception of the same absolute.

-[^3]: In the preceding when we say "_Being_", what we mean can be mostly nearly approximated, to the knowledge of the author, with the Heideggerian terminology of `Dasein`, i.e. _Being_ is understood through the sum of its possible semantical operations with respect to its object: `Being-there`, `Being-with`, `Being-towards`, etc. In what follows, we will attempt to tag on a few terms to the series and see how this alters its sum.
+[^4]: In the preceding when we say "_Being_", what we mean can be mostly nearly approximated, to the knowledge of the author, with the **Heideggerian** terminology of `Dasein`. _Being_ is understood through the sum of its possible semantical operations with respect to its object: `Being-there`, `Being-with`, `Being-towards`, etc. In what follows, we will attempt to tag on a few terms to the series and see how this alters its sum.

 ### Death-as-not-Concept